Wrestle Grand Slam in MetLife Dome: Storylines

 Wrestle Grand Slam in MetLife Dome featured professional wrestling matches that involve different wrestlers from pre-existing scripted feuds and storylines.
 Wrestlers portray villains, heroes, or less distinguishable characters in the scripted events that build tension and culminate in a wrestling match or series of matches.

 At Wrestle Grand Slam in Tokyo Dome Robbie Eagles defeated El Desperado to win the IWGP Junior Heavyweight Championship.
 A returning Hiromu Takahashi challenged Eagles for the title for Wrestle Grand Slam in MetLife Dome; Takahashi vacated the title earlier in the year due to an injury.

 After returning from Injury Yoh teamed with Sho to defeat Suzuki-gun's El Desperado and Yoshinobu Kanemaru for the IWGP Junior Heavyweight Tag Team Championship after this Yoh would unsuccessfully challenge El Desperado for the title at Dominion 6.6 in Osaka-jo Hall after the match Bullet Club's Taiji Ishimori and El Phantasmo would challenge them for the title.
 At Kizuna Road, Roppongi 3K lost the titles to Ishimori and Phantasmo.
 During Super Junior Tag League the pair would lose their first three matches; in their fourth match on August 16 against Suzuki-gun, Sho refused to break the submission hold that El Desperado put on Yoh and instead would leave the ring, forcing Yoh to submit.
 After the match, Sho attacked Yoh and said he was useless to him and also said that it was time for Yoh to retire.
-Thus breaking up Roppongi 3k and turning heel for the first time in his career.
+Thus breaking up Roppongi 3k and turning heel.
 Thus the two would face each other at Wrestle Grand Slam in Met Life Dome for the first time since breaking up.